Find out how to tell us about a disability, so you can get the support you need.

 To be linked to our service and have your needs recorded, you need to:

-• give consent for us to share your details with other teams across the University and relevant external parties.
+- give consent for us to share your details with other teams across the University and relevant external parties such as the Housing office, the Library, your teaching staff, facilities workers and teams in our Student Experience division.

-If you don’t want to disclose details about your disability, we may not be able to put support arrangements in place.
+If you don’t want to disclose details about your disability, or can only provide limited information, we may not be able to put support arrangements in place.

 A disability is any condition that has a substantial and long-term negative effect on your ability to do normal daily activities (including learning).
 Long-term means that it has been lasting, or is likely to last, at least 12 months.

-In some cases, it may be helpful to supply specific evidence for:
+In some cases, it may be helpful to supply specific documentation for:

-• mental health – for conditions such as depression, bipolar disorder, psychosis or an eating disorders, you can give supporting information from a mental health professional (such as a psychiatrist, social worker or psychologist)
+- mental health – for conditions such as depression, bipolar disorder, psychosis or an eating disorder, you can give supporting information from a mental health professional such as a psychiatrist, social worker or psychologist

 How to submit your supporting information and consent